ParedesGab/PP5-heritage-housing-issues/README.md

   + A Correlation study can help in this investigation.
-  + Moreover, machine learning pipeline's feature importance analysis can confirm if the feature **OverallQual** is identified as a significant predictor among the model's most influential features.
+  + Moreover, machine learning pipeline's feature importance analysis can confirm if the feature **OverallQual** is identified as a significant predictor among the model's most influential features for predicting house sale prices.

 ---